Drinking Tea Benefits for Weight Loss and Living a Healthy Life

 As a rule of thumb, black teas often have the strongest flavors, while green teas are usually the mildest, with Oolong teas somewhere in the middle.
 Herbal teas have their own distinctive flavor sets and benefits, but since they come from different plants, they are actually not technically “teas.”

-It is is my recommendation to find the teas that you enjoy the flavor of, and then to incorporate their consumption into your daily routine.
+It is my recommendation to find the teas that you enjoy the flavor of, and then to incorporate their consumption into your daily routine.

 Benefits of a Daily Tea Habit?